 My research interests span many areas of statistical and biological physics.
 I am particularly interested in microbial evolution and cancer.
 I have been working on how bacteria evolve resistance to antibiotics, how growth and migration affect genetic heterogeneity of tumours, the structure of fitness landscapes, and the growth of bacterial colonies.

-My past research interests include random matrix theory, complex networks, and driven diffusive systems (zero-range process and related models).
+In the past I worked on random matrix theory, complex networks, and driven diffusive systems (zero-range process, TASEP, and related models).

 In my research I use computer simulations and analytic calculations.
 I also do “wet” laboratory experiments with bacteria.